Midfielder: Winger

 The prototypical winger is fast, tricky and enjoys 'hugging' the touchline, that is, running downfield close to the touchline and delivering crosses.
 However, players with different attributes can thrive on the wing as well.
 Some wingers prefer to cut infield (as opposed to staying wide) and pose a threat as playmakers by playing diagonal passes to forwards or taking a shot at goal.
 Even players who are not considered quick, have been successfully fielded as wingers at club and international level for their ability to create play from the flank.
 Occasionally wingers are given a free role to roam across the front line and are relieved of defensive responsibilities.
+Johann Cruijff frequently exhibited this prowess, as a true model of Total Football, an ultimate "master-style" of play, in its earliest form believed to originate with the Hungary national football team - and nearly perfected - in the late 40s and early 50s.

 The typical abilities of wingers include: